 3.3 Effect on crop yield and its attributes

 Weed management practices had a significant effect on rice yield and yield parameters (Table 3).
-Number of panicle/m2 and panicle weight was recorded significantly higher under weed free condition and at par with weeding with mechanical weeder (T3) as compared to weedy check.
-It might be due to the least crop-weed competition that ensured sufficient nutrients and other growth resources, that enhanced higher panicle production.
-Weed free treatment produced highest test weight but it was statistically similar with the result of the treatments T1, T3, T5, T6 and T7 but was found significantly different with weedy check.
-The weedy check had lowest test weight (1000 grain weight) because of the unfavourable environment created by weeds throughout the crop period.
-Grain yield was significantly influenced due to different weed management practices; weed free treatment (T9) and mechanical weeding using weeder treatment (T3) found equally effective and at par with each other in increasing grain yield of rice (5040 and 4731 kg/ha, respectively) over rest of the weed management treatments.
+The number of panicle/m2 and panicle weight was recorded significantly higher under weed-free conditions and at par with weeding with mechanical weeder (T3) compared to the weedy check.
+It may be due to the minimal crop-weed competition, which ensured sufficient nutrients and other growth resources, thereby enhancing higher panicle production.
+Weed-free treatment produced the highest test weight, but it was statistically similar to the results of the treatments T1, T3, T5, T6, and T7 but was found significantly different from the weedy check.
+The weedy check had the lowest test weight (1000 grain weight) because of the unfavourable environment created by weeds throughout the crop period.
+Grain yield was significantly influenced by different weed management practices; weed-free treatment (T9) and mechanical weeding using weeder treatment (T3) were found equally effective and at par with each other in increasing grain yield of rice (5040 and 4731 kg/ha, respectively) over the rest of the weed management treatments.
 The variation in rice yield due to different weed management practices in transplanted rice [16].
-The grain yield was recorded higher with mechanical weeding as compared to chemical weed management [2].
+The grain yield was recorded as higher with mechanical weeding as compared to chemical weed management [2].
 Mechanical weeder helped in increasing rice yield [4].
 The increased yield in mechanical weeding practices could be due to higher productive panicles and grain-filling percentage [1,11].
-Further, three times mechanical weeding in both directions was capable to produce higher yields in rice [14,17].
-Mechanical method of controlling weed not only kills the weed between rows, but also loosen soil surface, ensuring better soil aeration and water intake capacity.
-This technique may be effectively buried and incorporates the weeds into soil and minimizes the weed competition.
-Further, it improves the soil aeration, root development, nutrient absorption and more number of tillers, which favoured the crop growth, yield attributes and resulted in higher grain yield [17].
-Significantly higher straw yield was recorded with the treatment T9 (weed free) which was at par with treatments T2, T3, T4, and T5.
-Mechanical weeding technique avoids use of herbicides and increased grain yield, promoted rice growth, provided an efficient and non chemical weeding method for rice production [7,8].
-The lower yield in weedy check treatment might be due to competition from weeds which reduced leaf area index (LAI) and allowed less light transmission producing less biosynthate and ultimately low dry matter production.
+Further, three times mechanical weeding in both directions was capable of producing higher yields in rice [14,17].
+Mechanical method of controlling weeds not only kills the weed between rows, but also loosens the soil surface, ensuring better soil aeration, and water intake capacity.
+This technique may be effectively buried and incorporates the weeds into the soil and minimizes the weed competition.
+Further, it improves the soil aeration, root development, nutrient absorption, and the number of tillers, which favoured the crop growth; yield attributes, and results in higher grain yield [17].
+Significantly higher straw yield was recorded with the treatment T9 (weed-free), which was at par with treatments T2, T3, T4, and T5.
+Mechanical weeding technique avoids the use of herbicides and increased grain yield, promotes rice growth, and provided an efficient and non-chemical weeding method for rice production [7,8].
+The lower yield in the weedy check treatment might be due to competition from weeds, which reduced leaf area index (LAI) and allowed less light transmission, producing less biosynthate and ultimately low dry matter production.

-Table 3: Effect of weed management treatments on yield and yield parameters of aerobic rice (Pooled of three years)
+Table 3: Effect of weed management treatments on yield and yield parameters of aerobic rice (Pooled data of three years)